3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='all_avg.K.png')

-The solutions are stable in time, showing that the phase ref solutions can be applied to the target.
+These solutions remain stable over time, indicating that the solutions can be applied to the target.

 3B.
 Setting the flux of the primary flux scale calibrator (script step 7)